-1 XELJANZ/XELJANZ XR may be used as monotherapy or in combination with methotrexate or other nonbiologic disease-modifying antirheumatic drugs (DMARDs) in rheumatoid arthritis.
+&lt;sup>1 XELJANZ/XELJANZ XR is used in combination with nonbiologic disease modifying antirheumatic drugs (DMARDs) in psoriatic arthritis.
+The efficacy of XELJANZ/XELJANZ XR as a monotherapy has not been studied in psoriatic arthritis.

-Switching from XELJANZ Tablets to XELJANZ XR Tablets
+Switching from XELJANZ Tablets to XELJANZ XR Extended-Release Tablets

-Patients treated with XELJANZ 5 mg twice daily may be switched to XELJANZ XR 11 mg once daily the day following the last dose of XELJANZ 5 mg.
+Patients treated with XELJANZ tablets 5 mg twice daily may be switched to XELJANZ XR extended-release tablets 11 mg once daily the day following the last dose of XELJANZ 5 mg.